biennt/bigiponvng/source/general.rst

 .. image:: _static/general/vng-portal-landingpage.png

-In the search text box of Marketplace, type bigip then select "F5-BIGIP Virtual Edtion - BYOL".<br>
+In the search text box of Marketplace, type bigip then select "F5-BIGIP Virtual Edtion - BYOL".

 BYOL means Bring Your Own Licence - You need to have your own license to utilize the instance.
 Please have the license key with you before proceeding to the next steps.
 If you want to get the trial license, please go here https://www.f5.com/trials/big-ip-virtual-edition